Better Living Through Chemistry (2014 film): Plot

-Initially, Doug and Elizabeth are simply having an affair and she teaches him about how to dress, do yoga and better enjoy sex.
+Initially, Doug and Elizabeth are simply having an affair and she teaches him about how to dress, do yoga and better sexually satisfy her.
 But she then convinces him to 'transform' by "better living through chemistry".
-One day, as Elizabeth says she wishes they could run away together, Doug jokingly says he could doctor Jack's heart medication to get around the prenup.
+One day, as Elizabeth says she wishes they could run away together, Doug jokingly says he could alter Jack's heart medication to get around the prenup, by causing Jack's death.

-The next day, DEA Agent Carp comes into the pharmacy to do an overdue stock check, which should have happened when he took it over.
-Doug tries to stall him, but he insists.
-Elizabeth helps him to not overreact.
+The next day, DEA Agent Carp comes into the pharmacy to do a business transfer stock check.
+Doug tries to stall him.
+Elizabeth helps calm him.

-That night, as Ethan got suspended from school, Doug sits to chat with him.
-As he asks about his hobbies, Ethan brings out a box with nunchucks, a slingshot etc. Then they bond over minor vandalism, mostly taking out lights and smashing up the pharmacy.
+That night, Doug sits to chat with Ethan, who brings out a box with ninja weapons: nunchucks, etc, they then commit vandalism, including at the pharmacy.

-Deciding to win this year's cycling competition, Doug starts off in the front, holds back for the first half, then pops a specially created pill, so beats out even Kara.
-At home later, they have sex and she is impressed.
-Doug and Elizabeth decide to definitively overdose Jack by tweaking his heart medication dosages.
+Determined beat Kara in this year's bicycling race, Doug pushes to the front, lags to the back, then pops a pill, that he compounded, and wins.
+Back home, they have sex and she satisfied.
+Doug and Elizabeth decide to overdose Jack by increasing his heart medication dosage.

-Hungover at the pharmacy the next day, Doug faces Agent Carp again.
-Although Carp noticed some discrepancies, Doug manages to put him off a few more days.
-That evening Doug finally meets Jack, who pays for his drinks before leaving.
-He then writes a farewell letter to Kara and falls asleep on the sofa.
+Hungover, at the pharmacy the next day, Doug faces Agent Carp again.
+Doug manages to put Carp off a few more days.
+That evening Doug meets Jack, who pays for Doug's drinks.
+At home Doug writes a farewell letter to Kara and falls asleep.

-Waking in a panic, dreaming he accidentally drowned in the tub, Doug races to save Jack, only to find him unconscious in his living room.
+Waking in a panic, dreaming he accidentally drowned in the tub, Doug races to save Jack, only to see him unresponsive in his living room.
 In a panic, he hurries back to Career Day at Ethan's school.
 A cop is there for his child, called to take Doug to the pharmacy.
-Believing he is going to jail, they instead find Noah dead on the floor.
-Agent Carp determines the delivery boy must have been stealing the medications as he overdoses on Jack's.
+Believing he is going to jail, they instead find Noah, the delivery person, dead on the floor.
+Agent Carp assumes that the delivery boy must have been stealing the medications.

-Doug realizes that he cannot abandon his son Ethan, who needs him, so straightens up.
-He leaves Kara, Elizabeth calls and he breaks to her the news about Jack and that he is staying.
-She leaves Jack anyway, and heads overseas.
+Doug realizes his son Ethan needs him.
+He leaves Kara.
+Elizabeth calls and he tells her Jack is alive and he is staying in Woodbury.
+She heads overseas.